OleksPo/GL_Basecamp/README.md

-# task_answer
+# task_answers
-task answers for GL Kharkiv BaseCamp
+answers for selection quiz to GlobalLogic Kharkiv BaseCamp

+docker container built of it dockerfile works on port 4321.